Inflammatory bowel disease: Alternative medicine

 Complementary and alternative medicine approaches have been used in inflammatory bowel disorders.
 Evidence from controlled studies of these therapies has been reviewed; risk of bias was quite heterogeneous.
 The best supportive evidence was found for herbal therapy, with Plantago ovata and curcumin in UC maintenance therapy, wormwood in CD, mind/body therapy and self-intervention in UC, and acupuncture in UC and CD.

 Novel approaches

 Stem cell therapy is undergoing research as a possible treatment for IBD.
 A review of studies suggests a promising role, although there are substantial challenges, including cost and characterization of effects, which limit the current use in clinical practice.

 Psychological interventions

+Patients with IBD have a higher prevalence of depressive and anxiety disorders compared to the general population, women with IBD are more likely than men to develop affective disorders since up to 65% of them may have depression and anxiety disorder.

 Currently, there is no evidence to recommend psychological treatment, such as psychotherapy, stress management and patient's education, to all adults with IBD in general.
 These treatments had no effect on quality of life, emotional well-being and disease activity.
 The need for these approaches should be individually assessed and further researched to identify subgroups and determine type of therapy that may benefit individuals with IBD.
 In adolescents population such treatments may be beneficial on quality of life and depression, although only short-term effects have been found, which also imposes the need for further research.

+A meta analysis of interventions to improve mood (including talking therapy, antidepressants, and exercise) in people with IBD found that they reduced inflammatory markers such as C-reactive protein and faecal calprotectin.
+Psychological therapies reduced inflammation more than antidepressants or exercise.